Irfanandcats/EncryptionLua/README.md

 EncryptionLua uses io.open, which needs to get the location after download.

 # How to use?

+1. Download EncryptionLua, available on the website.
-Require the lua file from the following location.
+2. Require the lua file from the location where EncryptionLua is downloaded at.

 ```lua
 local encryptionLua = require("Location\"EncryptionLua\"EncryptionLua.lua")